-In Gazebo's simulation program, we can create three dimensional simulations.
+In Gazebo's simulation program, we are able to create three dimentional simulations.
 Laws of physics are also being applied here.
 Below is an illustration of Gazebo's simulation program where we can do a few matches.
-The illustration below, is an example of a three-on-three match.
+The illustration below, is an example of a three on three match.